aehrc/pathling/site/docs/configuration.md

   could create an alternative URL with the same prefix, e.g. `s3://some-bucket` would also match `s3://some-bucket-alternative`.

+### Asynchronous processing

+- `pathling.async.enabled` - (default: `true`) Enables asynchronous processing
+  for those operations that support it, when explicitly requested.

 ### Storage

 - `pathling.storage.warehouseUrl` - (default: `file:///usr/share/warehouse`) The